The following is an excerpt from my ebook, Feng Shui Tips for Realtors.

 The article went on to site various studies by scientists, architects, and doctors which confirm many Feng Shui theories, without naming them as such.
 Formal investigations began in the 1950’s, particularly noting how the design of hospitals and psychiatric facilities influenced patient behaviors and outcomes.
 A professor at the University of Minnesota reported that the height of a room’s ceiling affects the way people think.
 Higher ceilings lead to more abstract thoughts and lower ceilings encouraged more detailed oriented tasks.

 It was also discovered that natural views gave people a greater ability to concentrate, contrary to the notion that this would make a person daydream.
 Green spaces were especially helpful to students with attention deficit disorder.
 Lack of adequate natural light can disrupt our sleep-wake cycles and circadian rhythms.
 This can adversely affect anyone, particularly school children and the elderly.
 They even tested the contents of a room and the furnishings to see how people would be affected.
-Even carpeting in hospital rooms increased the length of time that relatives and friends would visit with a patient.
+Carpeting in hospital rooms increased the length of time that relatives and friends would visit with a patient.
 Well-designed special care units for Alzheimer patients reduced anxiety, aggression, social withdrawal, depression and psychosis.
 Sharp, squared off perimeters had a different effect than curved or rounded objects.

 The final quote in the article came from U.C.S.D.’s Edelstein.
 “Because of advances in neuroscience, we can begin measuring the effects of the environment at a finer level of detail than we have done before.
 We can understand our responses better and we can correlate the outcomes.
 I just get chills when I think about it.”